Antipokemon/network-home-training/README.md

   --insecure         insecure https calls
   --nolockpcap       Don't lock offline pcap files (ie., allow deletion)
 ```

+# If running from your personal computer
+Since this was designed around the MIP, you will need to change the interface the containers are using.
+### Moloch:
+1. vim moloch/etc/config.ini
+    a. change line 60 to your interface

+### Suricata:
+1. vim suricata/etc/suricata.yaml/suricata.yaml
+    a. change line 584, 674, 1644, 1684 to your interface

 # Resources
 **Note**: This section is for reference material for those who may want to learn more about the tools used in this repo.
 Those interested in being kit SMEs should get more familiar with this documentation.